TANTRE FARM CSA NEWSLETTER

 HAPPY THANKSGIVING, EVERYONE!

-The snowy, cold weather is upon us, but our hearths and homes will soon be warmed by the aroma of roasting, steaming, baking, and the earthy smell of the many roots and greens of this Thanksgiving CSA share.
 It is the end of one season and the time for transitioning into the start of another.
 The end of the fall harvest finds us with a barn full of squash, garlic, and onions and a root cellar full of cabbages, potatoes and other roots ready to eat for the next several months.
 It is so important to rejoice in the abundance of this harvest!
 We are full with so many fine meals with friends to share the work and harvest.
 This Thanksgiving Share is a sampling of this year’s fall harvest and a testament to this year’s hardworking hands.
-Thank you for being part of our CSA.
+Please bring bags or your own containers if you don’t want to take our boxes home or have to return them.
 We hope you enjoy this most abundant Thanksgiving Distribution.

-If you are interested in our Summer CSA shares for 2016, our online registration will start soon.
-Just check our website.
-We will be sending you a separate email as well to let you know when registration opens.
+If you are interested in our December Solstice CSA or Summer CSA shares for 2017, see our website for more details.
+Online registration will open soon.
+Also, we will be sending you a separate email as well to let you know when sign up is ready.

 Thanks for buying locally and seasonally.
 We wish you a safe, healthy, and enjoyable Thanksgiving!